 What equipment do you use?
 Would you ever change brands?

 I’m a Nikon fan through and through!
 To be honest I have never tried any other brand.
 My mom gave me my first Nikon when I was 10 and I haven’t looked back.
 It helps that my brother, step-father and mother all use Nikon.

 What are some of the challenges you have faced as a photographer?

 Never give up!
 My photography only improved when I started really working for it.
-Waking up at 03:00 to either photograph the stars or do long exposure in town followed by the sunrise.
-Everyday I’m on holiday, I photograph the sunrise and sunset as well as the stars.
+Waking up at 03:00 to either photograph the stars or do a long exposure in town followed by the sunrise.
+Every day I’m on holiday, I photograph the sunrise and sunset as well as the stars.

-I’ve noticed a lot of aspiring photographers become down if they can’t photograph as well as someone else, even if that someone else has been photographing for a lot longer than them.
+I’ve noticed a lot of aspiring photographers get depressed if they can’t photograph as well as someone else, even if that someone else has been photographing for a lot longer than them.
 Soak information up from fellow artists like a sponge!
 Let people teach you, ask questions, follow your favourite photographers on social media and learn from them.

 Interviewed by Cleopatra Shava